 However, kickboxers in general, tend to outperform Thai fighters in boxing.
-The bigger upper body physique is apparent in western fighters and you will always see them trying to go for the KO.
+The bigger upper body physique is apparent in western fighters.
+You will always see them trying to go for the KO.

 There are exceptions to this such as the aggressive Thai fighters like Rodtang Jitmuangnon, Kulabdam Sor Jor PiekUThai and Yodlekpet Or Pitisak.
-These fighters are known for their heavy handed firepower.
+These fighters are known for their heavy punching firepower.